 Natalie Hill, founder of HoldYou Foundation, has long held the belief that being present in the lives of those suffering is the greatest gift you can give them.
 As a teenager, a health scare led to her spending time in the Oncology Unit at The Children’s Hospital of Philadelphia.
 Natalie can still recall the number of children who were there without their parents attending to them.
 If she, as a teenager, wanted her mom with her for every needle prick, how were the much younger children handling it?

-This pivotal moment left an indelible impression that was brought to the surface again when her cousin Taylor suffered a traumatic brain injury when she was struck by a car while crossing the street.
-For nine days, she laid in a medically induced coma while her parents kept vigil by her bedside.
-The weeks and months of round the clock care, that Taylor needed, put her family's life on hold.
+This pivotal moment left an indelible impression that was brought to the surface again when her cousin Taylor suffered a traumatic brain injury after she was struck by a car while crossing the street.
+For nine days, Taylor laid in a medically induced coma while her parents kept vigil by her bedside.
+The weeks and months of round-the-clock care that Taylor needed put her family's life on hold.
 Help came in from all directions, but the most important need to be met was Taylor’s need to have her mom and dad by her side.
-Realizing that in the best of circumstances a family leave from a job will only cover a percentage of one's salary, HoldYou Foundation was created.
-HoldYou Foundation exists to financially assist families with children in medical crisis so that they can Hold their children, their dreams, and their families together while healing.
+Realizing that financial stress presents the greatest challenge for families as they try to navigate often lengthy treatments, HoldYou Foundation was created.
+HoldYou Foundation exists to assist families with children in medical crisis so that they can hold their children, their dreams, and their families together.

 On June 4, 2014, 14 year old Taylor Smith’s day started out like any other normal day.
 But that afternoon, Taylor and her family’s life would be changed forever.
 As Taylor was returning from P.E. class, she crossed the street on a green light in front of her school along with her classmates.
 At that moment, a speeding car exiting an off ramp onto the road Taylor was crossing, ran a red light and hit three young girls as they crossed.
 All three girls were hurt badly, but Taylor took the brunt of the hit and suffered a traumatic brain injury along with skull and pelvic fractures.